AustinTSchaffer/Notebook/OMSCS/Courses/GIOS/P2LX Midterm Preparation.md

 > 1. How many threads will you allocate to each pipeline stage?
 > 2. What is the expected execution time for 100 requests (in sec)?
 > 3. What is the average throughput of the system in Question 2 (in req/sec)?
 Assume there are infinite processing resources (CPU's, memory, etc.).

-TODO: Look up the multithreaded pipeline model more in depth.

 1. I would allocate the following thread counts for each stage, or some multiple of these thread counts.
 This would be the base, the next increment would be "2, 6, and 4".
 	- 1 thread for stage 1